Miss May I: Formation and early releases (2007–2013)

 The band appeared on the We Came as Romans Merchnow.com + Arkaik Clothing "I'm Alive" Tour (September - October 2011) with Close To Home, Of Mice & Men, and Texas in July.

 Following the "I'm Alive" Tour, the band co-headlined the 'No Guts No Glory' tour with Pierce the Veil, Woe, Is Me, and Letlive.
 The band also appeared on the 2011 Scream it Like you Mean it tour with We Came as Romans, The Word Alive and This or the Apocalypse.

 On March 8, 2012, the band announced that they had completed work on their new album, At Heart, and were set to release the album on May 29, 2012.
 To make last-minute changes, the band bumped back the release, to June 12, 2012.
-They released "Hey Mister" on May 3 on Rise Record's YouTube page.

 The band soon set out on tour with Whitechapel, After the Burial, The Plot in You, Rescued by a Sinking Ship, and Structures throughout March 2012, followed by a European tour with Parkway Drive, The Ghost Inside and Confession through April.
 The band also set out to tour with Whitechapel, The Ghost Inside, Within the Ruins and The Plot in You in the US during May 2012.
 The band played on Warped Tour in mid-2012.
 They supported Killswitch Engage for the United States Disarm the Descent tour in mid-2013 with others.

-Recent work (2013–present)
+Rise of the Lion and Deathless (2013–2016)

-On December 14, 2013, the band announced that they are looking for a fan to get a tattoo of their infamous lion design for the cover of their forthcoming album.
-The band osted three studio updates on their new album-dedicated website, www.mmiriseofthelion.com, which briefly detail the drums, guitars, and vocals for the new album.
+On December 14, 2013, the band stated that they are looking for a fan to get a tattoo of their infamous lion design for the cover of their forthcoming album.
 On February 25, 2014, Rise of the Lion was announced as the title of the new album.
 The album was released on April 29, 2014.

-In January 2015, they supported August Burns Red on the Frozen Flame Tour with Northlane, Fit for a King and ERRA.
+In January 2015, the band supported August Burns Red on the Frozen Flame Tour with Northlane, Fit for a King and Erra.

 The band recorded their fifth studio album with Joey Sturgis, who recorded the band's first two records.
 Deathless was released on August 7, 2015.
-The first single, "I.H.E.", was released on June 17, 2015.
-On July 29, 2015, the title track from Deathless was released as the second single for the album.